-3. Will you meet with me face-to-face for an initial consultation?
+- Will you meet with me face-to-face for the initial consultation?

 Yes.
-We strongly believe in face-to-face meetings.
-Most employment cases are complex and we want to meet with you in person to have a meaningful discussion of your case.
+We strongly advocate for face-to-face meetings.
+Most employment cases are complex.
+Our Dallas employment lawyers want to meet with you in person to have a meaningful discussion about your case.

-2. Will I meet with an actual attorney for my initial consultation?
+- Will I meet an actual attorney for my initial consultation?

 Yes.
-Unlike some firms we do not use paralegals or non-lawyer staff for initial consultations.
+Unlike many law firms, we do not use paralegals or non-lawyer staff for initial consultations.